carolineweiss/01_Variables_and_Datatypes/01_Variables_and_Datatypes/tutorial/README.md

 * Given the number of people who ordered, calculate each person's share of the bill using the grand total, split evenly.
 * As a bonus feature, given the total number of cookies available on the dessert tray, calculate how many cookies each guest may eat.

-## Step one: Declare and initialize variables
+## Step One: Declare and initialize variables

 Based on the requirements, you know that you'll need the total cost of the menu items ordered, a tip percentage, and the number of guests.
 So, you'll need to create variables to hold these values, and initialize each variable.
 You must think of simple, meaningful variable names so that it's clear what your program does.
 These are good names: